SysPoe/train-wiki/docs/Rollingstock/EMU.md

 - _August 1990_: Units 84 and 68 ran through to Gympie North temporarily.
 - _Late 1993_: EMUs fitted with yellow cab ends for higher visibility.
 - _1996_: Some EMUs appeared on Gold Coast line services, although they were only used sparingly, not being geared to operate at the 140km/h line speed.
+_25 March 1996_: A Citytrain EMU collided with a freight train on 25 March 1996 at Bowen Hills.
+A subsequent board of inquiry into the collision found that it was caused by driver error.
+The driver of the passenger train failed to stop at a red signal, and the passenger train collided with the freight train as it crossed the track beyond the signal.
+The collision injured eight passengers and one employee, and caused extensive damage to both trains.
+The direct cost of the collision was estimated to be $2.72 million (not inflation adjusted)<sup>\[9\]</sup>.
 - _1998-2000_: The cab windows were modified on EMU60-88 for better visibility and also the fitting of a rear view mirror and security cameras inside.
 - _2000_: The first series EMUs (01-19) were upgraded with high visibility cab ends which incorporated a fender (which incorporates an anti-climber to prevent outriders hanging off the back of a unit) with ditch lights and a new color scheme with a black band across the windscreen (hence the nickname of these units, ‘Bandicoots’).
 - _May 2001_: EMU62 was severely damaged after an Arson attack at Mayne.